Getting started with Flutter on a Mac

 Flutter starter app running on iPhone 14 Pro simulator on macOS Ventura (Intel)

-Follow along to learn everything you need to do to set up your environment, build a Flutter based app, put it into source control and publish it to the App Store and Google Play.
-Along the way you will need some third party tools and services and while the ones used in the examples will hopefully the simplest set of tools you can feel free to make other choices.
-We have published hundreds of apps for the App Store and Google Play, and will cover wider topics regarding publication and continuing distribution of your app.
-The first of those is about licenses and it is in this first article.
-Don't skip it!
+Follow along to learn everything you need to set up your environment, build a Flutter-based app, put it into source control, and publish it to the App Store and Google Play.
+Along the way you will need some third-party tools and services.
+The ones used here are chosen to be the simplest viable set, but you are free to make other choices.
+We have published hundreds of apps for both stores and will cover wider topics around publication and ongoing distribution.
+One of those topics — licenses — appears in this very first article.
+Don't skip it.

 Starter app

-"If you wish to make an apple pie from scratch, you must first invent the universe." — Carl Sagan.
+"If you wish to make an apple pie from scratch, you must first invent the universe."

-Screenshot of Flutter 3.x Material Components iOS Starter App
+Screenshot of Flutter Material Components iOS Starter App

-Screenshot of Flutter 3.x Material Components Android Starter App
+Screenshot of Flutter Material Components Android Starter App

 The promise of cross-platform apps

-One source to rule them all!
+One source to rule them all

-Setup Pre-requisites
+Setup pre-requisites

 Android Studio Download Page